Academic Standing: Undergraduate Students

 Continued on Probation

 An undergraduate student on Probation who does not meet minimum term or cumulative GPA requirements but is making academic progress in keeping with the standards of the College/School may be put into the category of Continued on Probation.
-After the initial term that the student was placed on Probation, the student may remain on Continued on Probation status for up to two terms providing continued academic progress is being made in accordance with his/her academic plan.
+After the initial term that the student was placed on Probation, the student may remain on Continued on Probation status for up to two terms providing continued academic progress is being made in accordance with their academic plan.

-An undergraduate student who has three consecutive terms for Probation or fails to meet the requirement of the terms of his/her academic probation will be Academically Dismissed from the University.
+An undergraduate student who has three consecutive terms for Probation or fails to meet the requirement of the terms of their academic probation will be Academically Dismissed from the University.
 A student who earns a term or cumulative GPA less than 1.00 in any term is subject to Academic Dismissal.

 Notification of Academic Dismissal